 3. In a large wok, heat 3 tbsp. vegetable oil over high heat until shimmering.
 Add the marinated beef and stir-fry until browned and just cooked through; remove to a bowl or plate and set aside.

-5. Add the drained noodles and stir-fry carefully so as not to break them up for 15-20 seconds to combine with the veggies.
+5. Add the noodles and stir-fry carefully so as not to break them up for 15-20 seconds to combine with the veggies.

 6. Pour the Shaohsing wine along the sides of the wok and gently stir in with the noodle mixture to combine.
 This will help to create the Chinese restaurant flavor known as "wok hei" or "breath of a wok."